 Simple Video Pro allows me to pull any video in from YouTube and insert overlays on top.
 Perfect!

-After settling on Simple Video Pro as my new player of choice I needed to work out the best way to utilise it to increase conversions.
+After settling on Simple Video Pro as my new player of choice I needed to work out the best way to utilise it to increase video conversion rates.

 It really does offer a lot of options and it’s easy to go crazy by adding social icons, banners and custom HTML but for the purpose of this test I decided to keep things simple.